mr4tt/csmic/content/misc/internship_lessons.md

 3. **talk to people! set up coffee chats with anyone doing anything you find interesting**
     - given a topic / area you want chat about, your manager / team members will help you find people to talk to if you aren't sure who
-    - come with a list of questions you want to talk about; here's [my list](https://docs.google.com/spreadsheets/d/1WzSHwv_hTlsfgAC48OTBDUfOw5NFwRwygPLtYjf2DY4/){: .blue-link} for coffee chats
+    - come with a list of questions you want to talk about; here's [my list](https://docs.google.com/spreadsheets/d/1WzSHwv_hTlsfgAC48OTBDUfOw5NFwRwygPLtYjf2DY4/){: target="_blank"} for coffee chats
     - similarly, if you hear about interesting projects during stand up, you can set up a quick meeting with your team member and have them run through it with you

 4. **have understandable commits, code, and readme**
     - people are looking at them and judging you based on it because these are the main things you are there to create
     - ask your mentor about how they style commits and comments
-        - might be worth looking at [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/){: .blue-link}
+        - might be worth looking at [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/){: target="_blank"}
             - [:tldr](#conventional)
     - make everything you create as user friendly as possible
         - note down how to run your code, potential failures and how to remedy them